 One of the first things to teach your puppy is a release cue.
 It is easy to teach.
 It helps you communicate to the puppy where you are in a session or when to finish a particular behavior, such as a down.

-It is exactly what it sounds like, a break from whatever it is that you are teaching the pup.
-Simply put, it is a break from the work you are doing, designed specifically to let the dog know that he can relax and have fun.
+It is exactly what it sounds like, a break from whatever it is that you are working on.

-It lets the pup know that right now they don’t have to pay close attention and that they can get up if they want.
-A release is “OKAY!!!
-Good job little critter!
-At ease fuzz butt!”
+It lets the pup know that right now they don’t have to pay close attention.
 It means that the dog can do whatever he wants and does not have to be tuned into you.
 Popular words to use that signal the release are ‘OK’, ‘Break’, or ‘Free’.
 Of course, you can always come up with your own.

 Please check the Equipment List.

-The following are the basic exercises to teach your puppy how to walk calmly on a loose leash, sit, down, stand, and come when called.
-These are the fundamentals that all puppies must learn.
+The following are helpful exercises to teach your puppy; walk on a loose leash, sit, down, stand, and come when you call.
+These are useful behaviors that help puppies navigate our complex world.